 Technology Services & Cloud Platforms revenue of $34,462 in 2018.

 IBM claims to be the enterprise AI leader.
-This claim is supported by solutions like IBM Watson, which is a key AI tool used by decision-maker in the business world, which comprises several key use cases:
+This claim is supported by solutions like IBM Watson, which is a key AI tool used by decision-makers in the business world, which comprises several key use cases:

 - AI for customer service.